 12. Wine Glasses

 Friends, I hope the above list helps you out as you search for the perfect gift.
 I’ve provided an Italian gift list that includes items ranging from less than $10 to well over $100.
-Italians appreciate generosity.
-We are a generous people and we appreciate it when people are giving to us as well.
-It never goes unnoticed.

-So on that note, I’d like to say as the holidays approach, Merry Christmas and no matter what your gift may be that you choose this season, remember the ultimate gift of our Lord and Savior Jesus Christ – the best gift of all!
+I hope you enjoy this list and I’d like to say as the holidays approach, Merry Christmas and no matter what your gift may be that you choose this season, remember the ultimate gift of our Lord and Savior Jesus Christ – the best gift of all!